Skip to content

 batch-screening-download-template

-Input your Data into the Template
+Adding your Data into the Template

-🚫 DON'T Modify Headers
+🚫 Don't Modify Headers

 Only input your data below the header row, exactly as instructed.
 If you need additional guidance, please contact our support team at help@sanctions.io.